mre/idiomatic-rust/README.md

 ![Logo](idiomatic-rust.png)

 This repository collects resources for writing clean, idiomatic Rust code.
+Please bring your own. :blush:

-Please add your own. :smile:
+> *Idiomatic* coding means following the conventions of a given language.
+It is the most concise, convenient, and common way of accomplishing a task in that language, rather than forcing it to work in a way the author is familiar with from a different language. - Adapted from [Tim Mansfield](https://github.com/tim-hr/stuff/wiki/Idiomatic-coding)

 ## Articles